 'I Don't Know Where I Will Be The Next Minute — Dead Or Alive': The View From Tripoli

 Huda, a 60-year-old high school teacher in Tripoli, has just finished her last day teaching English literature at an international school in the Libyan capital.
-Speaking by phone from her now-empty classroom, she tells NPR the school year had to wrap up early because of the intensity of fighting between pro- and anti-government forces.
+Speaking by phone from her now-empty classroom, she tells NPR that the school year had to wrap up early because of the intensity of fighting between pro- and anti-government forces.

 Exams were interrupted by sounds of shelling and nearby explosions.
 Some of her students screamed in fear, but many, she says, were not afraid.
 They are children of war, she explains.
-They were eight or nine years old when Libya's 2011 revolution took place, and they've become desensitized to the bombs.
+They were 8 or 9 years old when Libya's 2011 revolution took place, and they've become desensitized to the bombs.

-On April 4, Khalifa Haftar, the 75-year-old renegade military leader who has controlled much of eastern Libya since 2015, launched an attack to seize Tripoli from the United Nations-recognized government of Prime Minister Fayez Sarraj.
+On April 4, Khalifa Haftar, the 75-year-old renegade military leader who has controlled much of eastern Libya since 2015, launched an attack to seize Tripoli from the United Nations-recognized government of Prime Minister Fayez al-Sarraj.

 The U.N. has reported "indiscriminate shelling of civilian areas in Tripoli."
 Rockets and mortar shells are hitting heavily populated neighborhoods on a nearly daily basis, according to civilians who spoke with NPR.
-They also report drones hovering in the skies, and air strikes.
+They also report drones hovering in the skies and airstrikes.

 Haftar and the militias allied with him claim that Tripoli is run by terrorists, gangs and extremist militias, and say therefore he must lead a fight for liberation.